 Previously Robert served as Director of the Institute for Fiscal Studies from 2002 to 2010, as an advisor to senior management at the International Monetary Fund from 1999 to 2002, as Economics Editor of the Financial Times from 1995 to 1999, and as an economics and business writer on the Independent and Independent on Sunday from 1990 to 1994.

 Robert is chair of the Royal Statistical Society’s advisory group on public data literacy.
-He is also a member of the Finance Committee of the University of Cambridge and the advisory committee of the ESRC Centre for Macroeconomics, and a governor of the National Institute of Economic and Social Research (NIESR).
+He is also a member of the Policy Committee of the Centre for Economic Performance at the London School of Economics and the advisory committee of the ESRC Centre for Macroeconomics, and a governor of the National Institute of Economic and Social Research (NIESR).

 Robert is married to Sharon White, chief executive of the communications regulator Ofcom.
 She is also a trustee of Sadler’s Wells and a non-executive director of Barratt Developments.